jlappano/AppalachianTrailblazer/README.md

      Backbone.history.navigate("", {trigger: true});
     }

 A new Player must be created and url is routed back to the index.
-On future games, when the map is re-rendered, it must have it positioning overrided to "absolute" and it's center re defined.
+On future games, when the map is re-rendered, it must have it positioning overrided to "absolute" and its center re-defined.

     document.getElementById('map').style.position = 'absolute';
     google.maps.event.trigger(this.map, 'resize');
     this.map.setCenter(new google.maps.LatLng(40.612732, -75.912438));

+### Testing

+The backbone models are tested using Jasmine.